 Another Portuguese bread is Broa de milho, also known as pão de milho.
-This bread comes from northern Portugal and Azores.
+This bread comes from northern Portugal and the Azores.
 You can also find this bread in some of Brazil and Galicia as well.

-It is a Portuguese cornbread.
+It is Portuguese cornbread.
 The bread’s ingredients are water, plain flour, cornmeal, yeast, milk, sugar, salt, and butter.
 As you notice, there is no wheat in the ingredients.
 The reason is that wheat is difficult to grow in the northern soil.
 So, bakers use three parts corn to one part buckwheat, to make it dense enough.
 As a result of this, it has a yellow interior and a rich flavor.
 It has a moist texture and is a good accompaniment to soups such as “caldo verde”.
 It is also great paired with cheese, butter, Portuguese cold meats, or stews.
 Its taste is similar to the Irish soda bread and is both sweet and salty at the same time.

 Although they considered broa de milho as a poor man’s food before, today anyone from any part of the society enjoys this bread.
 You can find it in supermarkets or at a local bakery (padaria).

 People also use broa de milho in some Portuguese dishes such as bacalhau com broa.